irliao/learn/haskell/haskell-programming/chapter-04/README.md

 type classes are like abstract classes (???? need to confirm this) in Java since they add reusable functionality to all types that have instances of that typeclass ex.
 Integer and Double types have instance of Num typeclass, allowing (+) (-), and (*) operators

+## Types
+type constructor are NOT values and can only be used in type signatures data declaration generates new type constructors (but may or may not create new data constructor)

 ## Integral
 Int (cannot be arbitrarily large/small) and Integer (can be arbitrarily large/small) are different most cases should use Integer